Language support techniques

 University expertise helps shape transformation processes

 Using the cards can unobtrusively reinforce everyday learning.
-Reitenbach explains: "Our cards, if I now take up the topic of singing songs, are about singing songs with the children in various situations when appropriate.
-And vocabulary and sentence structures can be learnt through this song singing, whereby the aim is not to precisely define a sentence structure, but to increase the language output through language practice."
-Verbalising processes can also promote language.
-"This increases the children's language input.
-I simply tell them what I'm doing while I'm preparing the learning material."
+“Our cards, if I now take up the topic of singing songs, are about singing songs with the children in various situations when appropriate” Reitenbach explains.
+“Vocabulary and sentence structures can be learnt through this song singing, whereby the aim is not to precisely define a sentence structure, but to increase the language output through language practice.”
+Verbalising processes can also support the development of language skills.
+“This way the children’s language input increases.
+I simply tell them what I’m doing while I’m preparing the learning material.”

-The project on 'Scientifically plausible language development techniques' can become a model with a signalling effect beyond the region.
-A scientifically sound, practical and socially effective third mission initiative demonstrates how university expertise can actively shape social transformation processes.
+The project on ‘Wissenschaftlich plausiblen Sprachfördertechniken’ (‘Scientifically plausible language development techniques’) can become a model with a signalling effect beyond the region.
+A scientifically sound, practical, and socially effective third mission initiative demonstrates how university expertise can actively shape social transformation processes.

 Uwe Blass

-Dr Valentina Reitenbach is a research assistant in school intervention research at the Institute for Educational Research (IfB) at the University of Wuppertal.
+Dr Valentina Reitenbach is a research assistant in the area of school intervention research at the Institute for Educational Research (IfB) at the University of Wuppertal.